 Audits often have a negative connotation associated with them, and auditors on-site can create anxiety among team members.
 In these situations, effective and ongoing communication is key!

-Before the audit, you should inform your employees of their roles and responsibilities, and ensure everyone is ready to answer any questions the auditor might have for them.
+Before the audit, you should inform your employees of their roles and responsibilities and ensure everyone is ready to answer any questions the auditor might have.

-In order to complete their job properly, the auditor will need to interview various members of the organization, including the board of directors and management.
+To complete the audit job correctly, the auditor will need to interview various members of the organization, including the board of directors and management.
 Communication between parties is critical during an audit.

 - Management should check in with the audit field staff daily and communicate any changes in timing or expectations.